 The test of professional competence is a period of structured training and practical experiences at the end of which an intending surveyor is assessed to ascertain the person's competence to carry out the work of a qualified surveyor and valuer.
 To be professionally competent is to have the skills or ability to perform professional functions/tasks (Wilkinson, 2005).
 The guidelines for the test of professional competences (2007) specify the requirements to enter for the test of professional qualifying examinations.
-To be eligible to enter for the test of professional competences comprising valuation and investment, property and facilities management, real estate development and agency.
+To be eligible to enter for the test of professional competence, a candidate is expected to be well grounded in at least 4 areas of the REM core competences comprising valuation and investment, property and facilities management, real estate development and agency.
 Such a candidate is expected to have adequate knowledge of the profession, understand his duties to the employers, duties to the clients and demonstrate ability to effectively communicate orally, in writing and graphically.
 The candidate is also required to: